IBM/seagoville-ai/AI.md

 ### AI Design & Ethics

-**Use AI for Grading - one real world example** - [Be careful what you ask for] (https://hbr.org/2020/08/what-happens-when-ai-is-used-to-set-grades)
+**Use AI for Grading - one real world example** - [Be careful what you ask for](https://hbr.org/2020/08/what-happens-when-ai-is-used-to-set-grades)

-**Cheating AI grading systems** - [Potential to get perfect scores when AI is used for grading?] (https://www.theverge.com/2020/9/2/21419012/edgenuity-online-class-ai-grading-keyword-mashing-students-school-cheating-algorithm-glitch)
+**Cheating AI grading systems** - [Potential to get perfect scores](https://www.theverge.com/2020/9/2/21419012/edgenuity-online-class-ai-grading-keyword-mashing-students-school-cheating-algorithm-glitch)

 Embed video & slides